MontiCore/EmbeddedMontiArc/README.md

 <!-- (c) https://github.com/MontiCore/monticore -->
-## Steps to build a component:

-1. Move **mw-generator.jar** to the directory of the component you wish to build.
-2. Open shell, cd to the directory of the component and execute:

-        java -jar mw-generator.jar project.json

-    (in this case it's called **valid.json** or **settings.json**)
-3. Switch to the target directory:

-        cd target/
-4. Execute compile.sh:

-         ./compile.sh
-5. If the generator can't find carla_msgs message type: execute the following command and retry step 4:

-        export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/path/to/rosbridge/catkin_ws/devel/share/carla_msgs/cmake

-    usually the path is something like `~/carla-ros-bridge/catkin_ws/devel/share/carla_msgs/cmake`.
-6. After successfull compiling the generated code switch to install/bin directory:

-        cd install/bin/
-7. Execute Coordinator_\<model-package\>_\<component-name\>.
-Here it's:

-         ./Coordinator_test_bumpBot

-    or

-        ./Coordinator_test_collisionDetection
+## Dependences
+[Here](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/applications/carlacomponents/blob/merge-attempt-1/HowToInstall.md) is how to install everything (and how to run it manually).

-## How to move the Car by using ROS and reading information from the collision Sensor:
+# How to move the Car by using ROS and reading information from the collision Sensor:
+## How to run it on Linux

-1. Start the Carla-Simulator.
+1. Start the Carla-Simulator (`CarlaUE4.sh`)

-2. Run the following command within the PythonAPI/examples directory:
+2. Start the ego-vehicle:

-        python manual_control.py --rolename=ego_vehicle
+        docker/egovehicle.sh

+    It executes `python manual_control.py --rolename=ego_vehicle` in PythonAPI/examples to create a vehicle for the ros-bridge.
-3. To start the (docker-) container go to the project containing directory and run:
+3. To start the (docker-) container and carla-ros-bridge:

-        docker/run.sh
+        docker/Linux/carla-ros-bridge.sh

 4. To move the vehicle by using ROS, open a new terminal and run:

-        docker/compile_exec.sh
+        docker/Linux/bumpbot.sh

+    This builds the bumpbot component and runs it.
 5. You can now read information from the collision sensor by running:

-        docker/open_shell.sh
+        docker/Linux/open_shell.sh

     and within the shell:

         rostopic echo /carla/ego_vehicle/collision

+## Running with docker on Windows
+I tested this code in a Command Prompt/Power Shell.
+For the use of other consoles the commands might need to be adjusted for example with winpty.

+Similarly to how you run it on Linux, there are shell scripts for Windows: carla-ros-bridge.sh, [component].sh and open_shell.sh.
+Depending on your system, these might need to be edited.
+The scripts worked on the Setup: Windows 10 Home, Docker Toolbox, executed in git-bash.
+To copy the assets into the docker container, I had to have the project folder in an shared-drive (you need to edit the carla-ros-bridge.sh).
+For me the output in `rostopic echo /carla/ego_vehicle/collision` was with great delay (~1 minute) or none at all, which just might be because of my slow system vs the Carla-simulator.

+I do not recommend trying to run everything on Windows.

 ## Correlation with other projects: